-The activities of the College, together with the factors likely to affect its future development and performance are set out in the Member's Report.
 The financial position of the College, its cash flow, liquidity and borrowings are presented in the Financial Statements and accompanying Notes.

 Accordingly, the College has a reasonable expectation that it has more than adequate resources to continue in operational existence for the foreseeable future, and for this reason will continue to adopt the going concern basis in the preparation of its Financial Statements.